vpenso/scripts/docs/linux/libvirt.md

 In the following context the term virtual machine **image** refers to:

 * A VM stored in a directory defined by the environment variable **`$VM_IMAGE_PATH`**.
-* It provides a generic very basic configuration for users accounts, and the network.
+* It provides a generic very basic configuration for user accounts, and the network.
 * These images are used as **templates** to create virtual machine instances for development and testing.

 ### Manual

+The [virt-install][virt-manager] program creates a `disk.img` and start the installation program for a selected Linux distribution:

 ```bash
 ## required environment variables